Cryoseism: United States

 Geocryological processes were identified as a possible cause of tremors as early as 1818.
 In the United States, such events have been reported throughout the Midwestern, Northern and Northeastern United States.

+On January 26, 2026 a record breaking winter storm had swept through Middle Tennessee.
+The storm started as a period of snow in the early morning of Saturday, January 24, 2026.
+By Monday, ice buildup up had reached 0.8 in some areas.
+That evening, temperatures rapidly dropped over 20 °F by midnight statewide.
+Frost quakes were felt and reported by thousands of Tennesseans as well as part of Southern Kentucky.

 Canada

 Cryoseisms also occur in Canada, especially along the Great Lakes/St. Lawrence corridor, where winter temperatures can shift very rapidly.
 They have surfaced in Ontario, Quebec, Alberta and the Maritime Provinces.

 Other places

 Glacier-related cryoseism phenomena have been reported in Alaska, Greenland, Iceland (Grímsvötn), Finland, Ross Island, and the Antarctic Prince Charles Mountains.

 Precursors

 There are four main precursors for a frost quake cryoseism event to occur: